 The fact that the names are so awesome McCool can be chalked up to the fact that it's an RPG.
 Think about some of the names you give your RPG characters.

-Game Breaker: It's an art for so many players to find the fastest and most efficient ways to remove any challenge from the games.
-In Till the End of Time, for example, doing so will almost certainly involve either Orichalcum or the Boots of Prowess, depending on where you are in the game.
+It's an art for so many players to find the fastest and most efficient ways to remove any challenge from the games.
+For example, doing so will almost certainly involve either Orichalcum or the Boots of Prowess, depending on where you are in the game.

 Adray is considered by many to be an unnecessary addition to the Director's Cut/overseas versions.
 This is due to him being (barely) shoehorned into the plot and is forced into your party, which prevents you from recruiting all of the characters that you want.
 His subpar and overall awkward combat performance also earns him a lot of hate.
 The fact that he joins you instead of the actually important fan favorite Clair only makes things worse.

 Roger is disliked for being a Bratty Half-Pint and being completely useless in battles.

 Shocking Swerve: If you've played it, or even read a few spoilers, you'll know.

 That One Boss: Super Blair.
 If you've never used the 'No Guard' support skill, she'll gladly show you just how brokenit can be.
 As seen, she can attack and pursue you relentlessly, even while being hit by all 3 of your party members at once.
 Made worse, since she counts as one of the game's 5 Super Bosses.
 Plus, "Eddy of Light" has faster start-up and covers a much wider area, than Pseudo Blair's version of it, and it'll kill anyone caught in the center of it.
 Expect to revive your teammates often.